 1. Differentiate every term with respect to xx.

-3. Solve the new equation for dy/dxdy/dx.
+3. Solve the resulting equation for dy/dxdy/dx.

-That second step is the one students usually miss.
+Step 2 is the one students usually miss.
 For example,

 ddx(y2)=2ydydx\frac{d}{dx}(y^2) = 2y \frac{dy}{dx}